2mey10/Adversarial-OE/README.md

 - `attacks.py`: adversarial attack logic

 ## Installation
-We recommend using anaconda for version management and python 3.8 for compatibility
+We recommend using Anaconda for package management and Python 3.8 for compatibility.

+You can install all dependencies with:
 > pip install -r requirements.txt